Heat as a witness of quantum properties: Optimal heat exchange

-By construction $\mathcal{E}(\rho^{\ot n})$ is close to $\eta^{\ot n}$, with $\eta$ being any state satisfying $F_{\beta}(\rho) \geq F_{\beta}(\eta)$.
-Futhermore, Eq.~\eqref{Eq:app-norm_eq} implies that $\tr[M(\mathcal{E}(\rho^{n}) -\eta^{\otimes n}]\leq \epsilon$ for any operator satisfying $0\leq M\leq \iden$.
+By construction $\mathcal{E}(\rho_{\ms S}^{\ot n})$ is close to $\eta_{\ms S}^{\ot n}$, with $\eta_{\ms S}$ being any state satisfying $F_{\beta}(\rho_{\ms S}) \geq F_{\beta}(\eta_{\ms S})$.
+Futhermore, Eq.~\eqref{Eq:app-norm_eq} implies that $\tr[\mathcal{E}(\rho_{\ms S}^{n}) -\eta_{\ms S}^{\otimes n}]\leq \epsilon$ for any operator satisfying $0\leq M\leq \iden$.
 As a result, it follows that

 with $\epsilon \propto \mathcal{O}(e^{-an})$.
-Therefore, by taking $n$ sufficiently large, which amounts to considering larger catalytic reference frames in Eq.~\eqref{Eq:duan-state}, the second term in Eq.~\eqref{Eq:heat-system-op} vanishes and we recover the first line of Eq.~\eqref{Eq:app-optimal-heat}.
+Therefore, by taking $n$ sufficiently large, which amounts to considering a larger memory system in Eq.~\eqref{Eq:duan-state}, the second term in Eq.~\eqref{Eq:heat-system-op} vanishes and we recover the first line of Eq.~\eqref{Eq:app-optimal-heat}.